segabl/pd2-sh-complements/README.md

 *Increasing the speed for answering pagers makes Burglar more useful as an alternative for Yakuza as a stealth deck.*

+### Infiltrator

+- Overdog
+  - Moved hidden melee damage boost duration to the first perk
+  - Updated description to state the correct damage boost duration
+  - Melee damage boost duration 7s -> 4s

+*Overdog's description incorrectly states the duration of the damage boost only being 1s while a later card increases the duration to 7s.*
+*Reducing the duration to 4s brings it a bit more in line with other damage boosts.*

+### Sociopath

+- Overdog
+  - Added increased melee damage boost duration upgrade

+*When Infiltrator got the hidden melee damage boost duration upgrade, Sociopath was left out and still has only 1s, which is not enough for slower melee weapons.*
+*Adding the same duration increase as in Infiltrator should make all melee weapons useful with Sociopath.*

 ### Gambler

 - Medical Supplies